devflhz/apprentice/blog/content/articles/week-2/the-art-of-organizational-manipulation.md

 ### Manage "upward" perception.

-Think about the perception of the people you work with, they are not the same as you and it matters a lot.
-Underpomise, overdeliver.
+Think about the perception of the people you work with; they are not the same as you and it matters a lot.
+Under promise, overdeliver.

 ### Make influential friends